Skip to main content

 Configuration parameters

 speculative_decoding_mode: Set to LOOKAHEAD_DECODING to enable Baseten’s lookahead decoding algorithm. lookahead_ngram_size: Size of n-gram patterns for speculation.
-Range: 1-64, default: 8.
-Use 4 for simple patterns, 8 for general use (recommended), or 16-32 for complex, highly predictable patterns. lookahead_verification_set_size: Size of verification buffer for speculation.
-Range: 1-8.
+Minimum: 1, with no fixed maximum.
+Use 4 for simple patterns, 8 for general use (recommended), or 16-32 for complex, highly predictable patterns. lookahead_verification_set_size: Size of the verification buffer for speculation.
+Minimum: 1.
 Use 1 for high-confidence patterns, 3 for general use (recommended), or 5 for complex patterns requiring more verification. lookahead_windows_size: Size of the speculation window.
-Range: 1-8.
-Set to the same value as lookahead_verification_set_size. enable_b10_lookahead: Enable Baseten’s optimized lookahead algorithm.
-Default: true.
-Recommenedation to keep it to true.
+Minimum: 1.
+Pair it with lookahead_verification_set_size for your workload, as in the examples below. enable_b10_lookahead: Enable Baseten’s optimized lookahead algorithm.
+Default: false.
+Set it to true to use Baseten’s B10 lookahead, recommended for the configurations on this page.

 Performance tuning